-The United States has the sixth-highest divorce rate in the world, with approximately 50% of marriages ending in divorce.¹ According to the CDC, there were 630,505 divorces in 2020, and many of those impacted children.²
+The United States has the sixth-highest divorce rate in the world, with approximately 50% of marriages ending in divorce.1 Even though divorce rates recently hit a record low, there were still 630,505 divorces in 2020, many of which impacted children.2 4

 Divorce is difficult for everyone involved, and you should seek support as you go forward.
 That support may come from your community, family, friends, professionals, or clergy.
 Do not rely on your children for emotional support, even if they appear open to it.
 Ensure that your child has emotional support from an outside source through the process as well.

 Once you and your partner have decided to live separately and established plans for divorce, talk to your children about your decision.
 There are no hard and fast rules for approaching this challenging conversation, but it is best if both parents are present for the discussion.

 It is critical to refrain from expressing feelings of blame, anger, or guilt when broaching the topic as a family.
 As parents, you must maintain control and keep any negative emotions about your situation or partner from creating an uncomfortable or toxic environment.